Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Returns the current UTC time as a value in 'HH:mm:ss'.
+Returns the current UTC time as a value in 'hh:mm:ss'.

 Return type: TIME